4ppleSA0CE/WebTyper/README.md

  # WebTyper - Browser Extension

 A Microsoft Edge extension that turns any webpage into a typing practice game.
-Practice your typing skills while reading web content, track your WPM (Words Per Minute), and monitor your progress over time.
+Practice your typing skills while reading web content, track your WPM, and monitor your progress over time.

 ## Installation